digitalocean/container-blueprints/virtual-networks-with-netmaker/README.md

 ### Installing Netclient on DOKS Worker Nodes

+One powerful feature that Netmaker has to offer, is the ability to perform WireGuard specific configurations remotely.
+It means that you don't have to go to each node from your private network setup, then log in to that node (via SSH for example) and change configuration, then log in to another node and perform another configuration, and so on.

+All happens in a centralized manner from the main Netmaker server, via the main dashboard.
+For all of this to work, Netmaker talks with some sort of client application called `Netclient`.
+A `netclient` owns the responsibility of reconfiguring WireGuard for you on each node where it runs, the way you tell it to via the Netmaker server user interface.

-`Netclient` (and `WireGuard` implicitly) is deployed as a `DaemonSet`, hence it runs on every node.
-This way all DOKS cluster nodes can connect and be part of your private network.
+In case of DOKS, `Netclient` (and `WireGuard` implicitly) is deployed as a `DaemonSet`, hence it runs on every node.
+This way all cluster nodes can connect and be part of your private network.

+You need to deploy `netclients` only once per DOKS cluster (or Droplets).
+Then, you can perform any configuration you wish and let Netmaker take care of reconfiguring the nodes for you according to the desired setup.
+Please do remember that for each network that your nodes need to be part of, a separate access token needs to be created.
+It means that, if you need to `move` your `nodes` and be part of another network, `netclient` needs to be `reconfigured` to use a `different access token`.
+In case of `Kubernetes`, the `Netclient DaemonSet` needs to be reconfigured and change the value for the `TOKEN` environment variable.

 **Notes:**

-- Currently, `Netclient` is not available as a `userspace` application for `DOKS`, hence the `WireGuard Controller` is needed until `Gravitl` finds a better solution to solve some incompatibilities related to the Debian Linux OS used for the DOKS nodes.
+- Currently, `Netclient` is not available as a `userspace` application for `DOKS`, hence the `WireGuard Controller` is needed until [Gravitl](https://gravitl.com) finds a better solution to solve some incompatibilities related to the Debian Linux OS used for the DOKS nodes.
-- The access token is just a one-time token used by `Netclient` initially.
+- The access token is a one-time token used by `Netclient` initially.
 Afterwards, it creates its own password internally to authenticate with the main Netmaker server.

 The next part of this section assumes that you already have a `DOKS` cluster up and running, and that `kubectl` is already configured to offer access to the cluster.

-Steps to deploy `Netclient` to your `DOKS` cluster:
+Steps to deploy `Netclients` to your `DOKS` cluster nodes:

 1. Fetch the `Netclient` template for `DOKS` from the `Gravitl` Netmaker GitHub repository: